fffeiip/fffeiip/README.md

 # Hello! :wave:

 ### My name is Felipe,
-- :blush: I'm currently working as a software developer at [Viana & Moura](https://www.vianaemoura.com.br).
+- :blush: I'm a software developer 💻.
+Passionate about learning and currently working as a fullstack developer.
-- 🌱 Interested in learning mobile and web development in general, currently studying about [React](https://reactjs.org/).
+- 🌱 Interested in learning mobile and web development in general, currently studying about [Vue](https://vuejs.org/).
-- :book: My current readings are about software quality and TDD.
 - 🎸 I enjoy making some noise with my guitar 🎵 🎵